KriShBot526/Stone-paper-scissors/README.md

 ![This is an image](https://cdn0.vox-cdn.com/uploads/chorus_asset/file/3488502/shutterstock_106919999.0.jpg)

 # The goal of the project 🌎
-Rock Paper Scissors game is an iOS application developed with Swift-5.
-The aim is to show the user how to play in a simple way in iOS applications.
+Rock Paper Scissors game is an program developed with the help of python.
+The aim is to show the user how to play in a simple way in command line utility.

 # Project Content ℹ️
 It is a project developed with Python You will learn the usage of if-else ladder and random module and how the iterators work.